 Teachers assess children’s progress continually, both formally and informally, and these assessments are used to plan the next steps for children across all subject areas.
 As a result of this ongoing assessment, children’s class groupings may remain fluid as teachers plan precisely to reach children’s needs.
 Assessment happens on a daily basis with more formally recorded assessment occurring half termly/termly.
-This information is used by teachers and the Principal to track the progress of each child and is used to set targets for their future development.
+This information is used by teachers and the Headteacher to track the progress of each child and is used to set targets for their future development.

 Teachers keep records of children’s progress as they move through the school, referred to as Teacher Assessments.
 The records are used to:

 Inform teachers when the child moves to a new class or new school

 In all years, teachers set group targets based on the children’s prior learning.
 These targets are tracked by the class teacher and the Senior Leadership Team to ensure that pupils make appropriate progress throughout their school career.
 Children are encouraged to understand their targets, self-assess or work with a partner to assess their work, so that they become aware of their own strengths and areas for improvement.

 Children’s attainment is assessed formally at the end of Year 2 using both teacher assessments and standardised assessment tests/tasks.
 The outcomes are reported to parents/carers with the annual written report.
 The Foundation Stage Profile is completed during Year R. This is reported termly to parents/carers, verbally for the autumn and spring term, then in the form of a written report in the summer term.

 In some year groups, children and teachers’ complete national assessments like the National Foundation Stage Profile, Year 1 Phonics Screen and Key Stage 1 Standard Assessment Tests (SATs) – see below.